mquade91/hangman-game/README.md

 - Add more games to the platform.
 - Improve the Hangman game with dynamic word fetching.
-- Enhance Tic Tac Toe with AI for single-player mode.
 - Add integration tests for API calls.
 - Add unit testing.
+- convert Lambda to Typescript
+- add unit tests for Lambda
 ---
 ## Project Structure